Henry C. Platt: Life

-Platt was born on October 22, 1840 in New York City, New York, the son of David Platt and Sarah Gould.
+Platt was born on October 22, 1840, in New York City, New York, the son of David Platt and Sarah Gould.

 Platt attended Huntington Academy and Ashland Hall in West Bloomfield, New Jersey.
 He then went to Princeton College, graduating from there in 1858 as the youngest member of his class.
 He then studied law in the office of Van Winkle & Halsey.
 He was admitted to the bar in 1863.

 In 1863, Platt was elected to the New York State Assembly as a Democrat, representing the Suffolk County 2nd District.
 He served in the Assembly in 1864 and 1865.
-After he left the Assembly, he formed a law practice in New York City with former state senator Robert Christie Jr. When his father died, he moved to Huntington and had a general law practice there.
+After he left the Assembly, he formed a law practice in New York City with former state senator Robert Christie Jr. When his father died, he moved to Huntington, New York, and had a general law practice there.

 In 1886, Platt moved to New York City and practiced law there.
 President Cleveland appointed him Assistant United States Attorney for the Southern District of New York, a position he retained under the President Harrison.
 In 1894, he became the United States Attorney to fill a vacancy caused by Edward Mitchell's term expiring.
 Wallace Macfarlane was then appointed United States Attorney, and Attorney General Olney appointed him Assistant United States Attorney.
 He served that position until July 1904, when he resigned due to poor health.

 Platt was a member of the Princeton Club, Chi Phi, and the Cliosophic Society.
 He wrote a book in 1876, "Old Times in Huntington."
 He was a member of St. John's Episcopal Church in Huntington.
 In 1864, he married Jennie Dussenberry.
 Their only son, Harry, died at the age of 21.

 Platt died at his Huntington home on December 16, 1904.
 He was buried in Huntington Rural Cemetery.